them-es/Billy/readme.txt

 * Initial public release in the WordPress Plugin directory

 == Changelog ==

+= 1.5.0 =
+* Deprecate Header CPT and replace it with a reusable block
+* UI improvements
+* Compatibility with WordPress 6.1

 = 1.4.0 =
 * Removed iframe PDF viewer: Use WP native wp-block-file__embed instead